Object independent scatter sensitivities for PET, applied to scatter estimation through fast Monte Carlo simulation

 \textbf{Objective} Scattered coincidences are a major source of quantitative bias in positron emission tomography (PET) and must be compensated during reconstruction using an estimate of scattered coincidences per line-of-response and time-of-flight bin.
 Such estimates are typically obtained from simulators with simple cylindrical scanner models that omit detector physics.
 Incorporating detector sensitivities for scatter is challenging, as scattered coincidences have less constrained properties (e.g., incidence angles) than true coincidences.

 \textbf{Approach} We integrated a 5D single-photon detection probability lookup table (photon energy, incidence angle, detector location) into the simulator logic.
 The resulting scatter sinogram is multiplied by a precomputed, LUT-specific scatter sensitivity sinogram to yield the scatter estimate.
 Scatter was simulated with MCGPU-PET, a fast Monte Carlo simulator with a simplified scanner model, and applied to phantom data from a simulated GE Signa PET/MR in GATE.
-We evaluated three scenarios: \begin{enumerate} \item Long, high-count MCGPU-PET simulations from a known activity distribution (reference). \item Same distribution with limited simulation time and counts. \item Same low-count data with joint estimation of activity and scatter during reconstruction. \end{enumerate}
+We evaluated three scenarios: \begin{enumerate} \item Long, high-count MCGPU-PET simulations from a known activity distribution (reference). \item Same distribution with limited simulation time and counts. \item Same low-count data with joint estimation of activity and scatter during reconstruction. \end{enumerate} We also adapted the approach to test it on two acquisitions from a real Signa PET/MR.